Heinrich Reisenbauer Austrian, b. 1938

 Biography

-Heinrich Reisenbauer was born in 1938, and grew up on a farm in southern Austria, near Wiener Neustadt.
-As a good student, he went to an advanced, upper-level secondary school, and helped out on his parents' farm in the summer months.
+Reisenbauer was born in 1938, and grew up on a farm in southern Austria, near Wiener Neustadt.
+A good student, he went to an advanced, upper-level secondary school, and helped out on his parents’ farm in the summer months.
 Socially, however, he had very little contact with his peers.
 Before completing secondary school, Reisenbauer had an acute psychotic episode and was admitted to the psychiatric center in Gugging in 1956.
 He became withdrawn there and hardly spoke a word for years.
 He switched departments several times within the facility until, in 1986, he was invited to the House of Artists due to his evident talent and remarkable rigor.

 He adapted well to the House of Artists and began drawing regularly, leading to success within Austria and internationally within just a few years.
 Although Reisenbauer displays few outward signs of emotion, he is very interested in what goes on around him and enjoys travelling to his exhibitions, where he patrols alongside his works with a stoic expression.